Video Production / CTE Classes

 production to support pursuit of internships and job shadowing opportunities.

-**NOTE – Video Production 3 is an articulating class with Los Angeles Valley and Mission Colleges for college credit.
+**NOTE – Video Production 3 is an articulating class with Los Angeles Valley College.